pranjalgururani/FizzBuzz/README.md

 2. Data and Methods have been encapsulated in related packages
 3. Runtime Polymorphism has been used to select appropiate functionality(basic vs advanced)

-I tried to test my application using few JUnit tests in fizzBuzzTest class
+I tried to test my application using few JUnit tests in fizzBuzzTest class.

 **Basic Fizz Buzz Execution**